link1905/system-design-101/content/docs/web-service/communication-protocols/streaming-prototols.md

 title: Streaming Protocols
 weight: 20
 ---
-We've previously highlighted the most popular protocols in the [previous topic](../).
+We've highlighted the most popular protocols in the [previous topic](../).
 While those are versatile and suitable for various use cases, they aren't particularly optimized for streaming media data — large, continuous streams like video or audio.
 Given the increasing importance of media streaming today, let’s take a brief look at some protocols better suited for this purpose.

 ## WebRTC